snowplow/documentation/docs/destinations/forwarding-events/google-tag-manager-server-side/index.md

 ### Server Side Tag Manager (Pre-pipeline)

 Use GTM SS to relay raw events before the Snowplow pipeline to destinations, including to your Snowplow pipeline.
+This is useful if your company uses GA but does want to send data to Snowflake or Databricks via BigQuery.

 ### Principles for AWS deployment